dennislee22/dennislee22.github.io/docs/cdppvc/prerequisites.md

 ## Kerberos + LDAP Server

 - An external Kerberos server and the Kerberos key distribution center (KDC) (with a realm established) must be available to provide authentication to CDP services, users and hosts.
-- An external LDAP-compliant identity/directory server is required to enable the CDP solution to look up user accounts and groups in the directory.
+- An external LDAP-compliant identity/directory server is required to enable the CDP Private Cloud solution to look up for the user accounts and groups in the directory.

 ## Relational Database